softrams/gauge-taiko-steps/README.md

 Update environment properties in env/default/default.properties or if you have custom environments update in corresponding default.properties file.

-All URLs are treated as relative to APP_ROOT_URL.
+All URLs are treated as relative to APP_ROOT_URL if specified.
+Otherwise, all URLs must be absolute (fully specified) URLs.

 ```bash
 APP_ROOT_URL = <Your Application Root URL>